sunxki/AmazonUSA-AutomationProject/README.md

 -- [Requests](https://docs.python-requests.org/en/master/): For API call
 --  [pytest-html](https://pytest-html.readthedocs.io/en/latest/index.html#) For reporting

-The suite is organized under Page Object Model (POM) , it contains the following directory, please below find a brief description of each one.
+The suite is organized under Page Object Model (POM) , it contains the following directories, please below find a brief description of each one.

 ### **pageObject**
 It contains a class per each page involved on the required test cases,on these classes, constructors, locators and methods are declared and encapsulated.